 Also, in case you will want to have paid courses, then you can set up a connection between SendOwl and Thrive Apprentice and after that, you can make the course available for those users who have bought your course.

 Similarly, you can set up a connection between ThriveCart and Thrive Apprentice.

 If you found this article useful, don't hesitate to rate it, below.
-However, if you have more questions, don't hesitate to open a Support ticket on our forum.
+However, if you have more questions, don't hesitate to open a support conversation.